Candidate Set Re-ranking for Composed Image Retrieval with Dual Multi-modal Encoder: Two-stage Composed Image Retrieval

 \subsection{Candidate Filtering}

 The first stage of our approach aims to filter out the majority of candidates leaving only a few of the more difficult candidates for further analysis in the second step.
-Shown in \figref{fig:pipeline-0} (left), we adopt the BLIP text encoder in its multi-modal mode such that it jointly embeds a given query $q = (I_{\text{R}}, t)$ into a sequential output, which we denote as $z_t \in \mathbb{R}^{L_\bw \times d}$.
+Shown in \figref{fig:main2-pipeline-0} (left), we adopt the BLIP text encoder in its multi-modal mode such that it jointly embeds a given query $q = \langle I_{\text{R}}, t\rangle$ into a sequential output, which we denote as $z_t \in \mathbb{R}^{L_\bw \times d}$.
+Note that the output sequence $z_t$ is of length $L_\bw$ as the input text, a characteristic that is further exploited in the second stage model.
 We extract the feature of the \texttt{[CLS]} token in $z_t$ as a single $d$-dimensional vector and compare it to pre-computed \texttt{[CLS]} embeddings of all candidate images $I_{\text{T}}' \in \D$ via cosine similarity.
-Note that the pre-computed candidate embeddings are independent of the query text, a weakness that we address in our second stage model.
-Since BLIP by default projects the \texttt{[CLS]} token features into $d=256$ for both image and text, the comparison can be efficiently done through a cosine similarity.
+Here, the pre-computed candidate embeddings are independent of the query text, which is a weakness that we address in our second stage model.
+Since BLIP by default projects the \texttt{[CLS]} token features into $d=256$ for both image and text, the comparison can be efficiently done through the cosine similarity function.

 After training the candidate filtering model, we select the top-$K$ candidates (for each query) for re-ranking in the second stage.
-Here we choose $K$ to be sufficiently large so that the ground-truth target is within the selected images for most queries.
+Here we choose $K$ to be sufficiently large so that the ground-truth target is empirically observed to be within the selected images for most queries.
 We term the percentage value of queries with ground truth within the top-$K$ as \textit{ground truth coverage} in the following sections.
 Empirically, we find that setting $K$ to $50$ or $100$ gives a good trade-off between recall and inference cost in the second stage.
-Details on the ablation of $K$ across datasets are discussed in \secref{sec:supp-K-ablation}.
+Details on the ablation of $K$ across datasets are discussed in \secref{sec:main2-supp-K-ablation}.

-We note that concurrent to our work, CASE~\cite{levy2023dataroaming} adopts a similar approach as our Candidate Filtering model, in that it uses BLIP for reference image-text fusion.
+We note that concurrent to our work, CASE~\citep{levy2023dataroaming} adopts a similar approach as our candidate filtering model, in that it uses BLIP for reference image-text fusion.
 We point out that both our filtering model and CASE use BLIP in one of its originally proposed configurations without architectural changes, and hence, is unsurprising and could be viewed as a natural progression for the task.
 Meanwhile, our second-stage re-ranking sets us apart from this concurrent work.